Mini Egg Fudge Slice

 Here’s a quick rundown of what makes this Easter fudge recipe one of my favourite Easter treats:

-This is such an easy recipe to make and would be a fun one to make with kids.
+Because this is such an easy recipe to make, it’s a fun one to make with kids.
 Depending on how old they are, they may need a little help to chop the mini eggs as they can roll around a little bit.
 Or you could also just pop the eggs in a plastic bag or in a tea towel, and whack them with a rolling pin if you prefer!

 Because it’s not a traditional fudge, it’s a condensed milk fudge (aka quick fudge / microwave fudge / easy fudge), you don’t need to worry about using a candy thermometer, and it can be made in the microwave.